 How to

-1. Start by Establishing Credibility
+1. Start by Building Credibility with Investors

 • Show deep domain expertise: If you’ve worked in or studied your startup’s market, emphasize that.
 VCs want to back founders who understand the problem deeply and are well-positioned to solve it.